-Each year, pesticide products are cancelled by the manufacturer or phased out by operations, leaving growers and applicators with quantities of unwanted and/or unusable pesticides.
+Each year, pesticide products are cancelled by the manufacturer or phased out by operations, leaving farmers and professional applicators with quantities of unwanted and/or unusable pesticides.
 Due to the nature of these materials, there are often limited options available for responsible management.
-The high cost of disposal prohibits many users from hiring professionals to dispose of these materials.
+The high cost of disposal prohibits many users from hiring waste disposal contractors to collect and dispose of these materials.
 The waste pesticides may then become a safety hazard or environmental liability through long-term storage in barns and other areas in and around the farm or business.

-How to Participate: Selected counties in which CHEMSWEEP is offered follows a standard rotation.
-Licensed farmers, pesticide applicators and pesticide businesses in the counties selected for that year are eligible to participate.
-If you are a pesticide applicator in agriculture, pest control, lawn care or other professional capacity, or a pesticide dealer, check the CHEMSWEEP 2014 map below to see if your county is eligible.
-Then complete the CHEMSWEEP registration form and return to the address shown by the deadline of February 28.
+How to Participate: Each year, CHEMSWEEP operates in a selected number of counties.
+Licensed farmers, professional pesticide applicators and pesticide businesses in the counties selected for that year are eligible to participate.
+If you are a pesticide applicator in agriculture, pest control, lawn care or other professional capacity, or a pesticide dealer, check the CHEMSWEEP 2015 map below to see if your county is eligible.
+If so, complete the CHEMSWEEP registration form and return to the address shown by the deadline of February 28.
 Future county collections will occur on the following schedule:

 2016: Armstrong, Blair, Cambria, Chester, Clarion, Delaware, Forest, Indiana, Lackawanna, Lancaster, Lebanon, Luzerne, Somerset, Snyder, Union, Venango, Wyoming.

 2017: Berks, Bedford, Bradford, Butler, Columbia, Cumberland, Fulton, Lawrence, McKean, Montour, Northumberland, Schuylkill, Sullivan, Warren, and York.